ppy/osu-wiki/wiki/Glossary/en.md

 ### Skin

 A set of graphics and custom sample sets (audio clips) that can replace the default ones used by osu!.
-This will allow for a more customized user experience.
+This will allow for a more customised user experience.
 Most of what you see and hear in osu! can be skinned.

 To see the dedicated sub-forum for skins, see [Skinning](https://osu.ppy.sh/community/forums/15).